-Feel free to send us your comments by e-mail to: manuals@ts.fujitsu.com cognitas.
-Gesellschaft für Technik-Dokumentation mbH www.cognitas.de
+Feel free to send us your comments by e-mail to: bs2000services@ts.fujitsu.com.

-Certified documentation according to DIN EN ISO 9001:2008
+Certified documentation according to DIN EN ISO 9001:2015

-To ensure a consistently high quality standard and user-friendliness, this documentation was created to meet the regulations of a quality management system which complies with the requirements of the standard DIN EN ISO 9001:2008.
+To ensure a consistently high quality standard and user-friendliness, this documentation was created to meet the regulations of a quality management system which complies with the requirements of the standard DIN EN ISO 9001:2015.